 Houston was the first city in Texas to approve ride-sharing services including Uber.
 This alternative transportation company allow users to request a ride via smartphone app.
 Learn more and download the app at uber.com.
 Lyft is another rideshare app available in Houston

 The Wave--a hybrid between a taxi, limo and public bus--is a jitney service that shuttles folks around Houston's primary nightlife areas, including Midtown, Montrose, Downtown, Uptown, Rice Village and the Washington Avenue corridor.
-There are a number of ways to catch the wave: along its route, call to see when and where the Wave will be arriving or pick it up at a designated free parking lot (southwest corner of Houston and Memorial Pkwy. and at Pizzitola's on Shepherd).
 Frequent riders can get a monthly membership.
 The Wave also offers private rentals with a concierge service.
+Click here for rate, route and pick up information.

 Free transportation in Downtown Houston

 Multiple buses operate in Downtown Houston Monday through Friday, 6:30 a.m. to 6:30 p.m., about 7-10 minutes apart.
 This Green route spans 2.5 miles with 18 stops and connects Metro transit stops, the convention corridor, hotels, restaurants, shopping and entertainment.
-The Green Route operates weekdays from 6:30 a.m. to 6:30 p.m., with buses every 7 to 10 minutes.
 Another route, the Orange route, Monday through Friday from 6:30 p.m. to midnight, Saturday from 9 a.m. to midnight and Sunday from 9 a.m. to 6 p.m., with buses every 10 minutes.
 That route covers more of the historic district, the ballparks and the Theater District.

-Greenlink buses stop at popular downtown destinations including the George R. Brown Convention Center, Avenida Houston, Discovery Green, Minute Maid Park, GreenStreet, Historic Market Square, the Theater District, City Hall and the Central Library and connects to Metro Park & Ride services and to the Main Street MetroRail line.
+Greenlink buses stop at or near popular downtown destinations including the George R. Brown Convention Center, Avenida Houston, Discovery Green, Minute Maid Park, GreenStreet, the Theater District, City Hall and the Central Library and connects to Metro Park & Ride services and to the Main Street MetroRail line.

 The buses run on Compressed Natural Gas (CNG), making them a cleaner transportation alternative.
 Features of the buses include a streamlined, modern design, low-floor access, perimeter seating, high-quality air conditioning, 28-seat capacity, a front-mounted bike rack and are ADA compliant.